Duck Donuts: Products

 Duck Donuts' menu predominantly comprises doughnuts, sandwiches, coffee, and desserts.
-The "cake doughnuts" at Duck Donuts are made-to-order and customizable, with topping options including "chopped bacon" and peanuts.
+The cake doughnuts at Duck Donuts are made-to-order and customizable, with topping options including chopped bacon and peanuts.
 The entire doughnut-making process is automated using doughnut makers from Belshaw Adamatic.

 Among the four kinds of breakfast sandwiches sold by Duck Donuts is the OBX, which is described as "a sliced doughnut with egg, cheese, sausage or bacon and topped with maple drizzle and chopped bacon".
 Duck Donuts' dessert selection includes doughnut sundaes made with Breyers ice cream.
+Another thing Duck Donuts do is their seasonal donuts.
+In 2024, they released their Fall Favorites Dozen that were selling from September 4 through December 1.
+These include Cinnamon Sugar, S'mores, Bacon in the Sun, French Toast, Coffee Cake, and other offers.